Tuthill Farms & Composting on the News

 Square Farm Compost

-Is your Farm Compost organic?
+Is your Farm Compost and Supersoil organic?

 We do not add any chemicals in the production of our Farm Compost.
 Our product is tested annually and no detectable levels of chemical residues have been found to date.
 When organics are collected and dropped off at our site we do not accept trash or plastic.
 However, we occasionally find bits of plastic in…